ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 ## Changes from previous driver

-* turning motors on using the motor record PREM field no longer works (the on state is now tested before PREM is run) so you need to set MTR0101_AUTOONOFF_CMD etc. to "On" (this has been adjusted in `SetupR3Axis.bat`)
+* turning motors on using the motor record PREM field no longer works (the on state is now tested before PREM is run).
+If you were using PREM/POST to turn on/off the motor during a move then set MTR0101_AUTOONOFF_CMD etc. to "On" (this has been adjusted in `SetupR3Axis.bat`).
+If PREM turned a motor on and it remained on (POST did not turn it off) then set MTR0101_ON_CMD instead.
 * In the upstream code GalilStartController() has lost the "display code" argument, for compatibility we have added this back so we **do not** currently need to move the "Thread mask" argument (usually value "3" for us) one position earlier in your local settings/galil/galil*.cmd files.
 When we have completed the migration on all instruments we may revise this.
 * Home position is now always set to 0, so PVs like MTR0101_HOMEVAL_SP and MTR0101_PHOME_CMD have been removed.
 See [Resetting-HOMEVAL](Resetting-HOMEVAL)